kenatiod/MUT/Understanding Machine Understanding.md

 #### 8.5.1 -- Fox guarding the hen house?

 Anh, Bassam and CASPAR have been hard at work fleshing out the components and implementation details of the Multifaceted Understanding Test Tool.
-As they review their progress, the conversation turned to the critical issue of ensuring the MUTT robustly evaluates the safety and reliability of AI systems.
+As they reviewed their progress, the conversation turned to the critical issue of ensuring the MUTT robustly evaluates the safety and reliability of AI systems.

 ![ Insert Fig. 8.5.1 -- portrait of a fox guarding a hen house](https://github.com/kenatiod/MUT/blob/main/Fig-8-5-1.png)